Tietoevry-Create/gh-actions-workshop/tasks/1/README.md

 1. Open a pull request
 1. Check the "Checks" tab to see the status of your workflow
 1. See that the `Hello 🌏!` message is displayed ✨

+> [!TIP]
+> Did you create a pull request, but the workflow didn't run?
+> There are a few things that could be wrong:
+>
+> - The workflow file is not in the correct directory — Remember, the file needs to be in a folder called `.github/workflows` _exactly_
+> - The workflow file is not named correctly — The file needs to end with `.yml` or `.yaml`
+> - The workflow file is not valid YAML — YAML is very strict, so make sure you don't have any typos.
+If you click the `checks` button in your PR, GitHub will tell you if there are any syntax errors in your workflow file

 Great work!
 You've now created your first workflow 🎉